Top 7 Best WiFi Scanner Apps for macOS

 Wireless scanners show what exactly must be improved to achieve shorter loading times and better coverage

 Wireless scanners are an antidote to this passive attitude.
 They show what exactly must be improved to achieve shorter loading times and better coverage.
 Some do this for free, while others cost money.
 Some target home users, while others are designed for network professionals and IT experts.
-But despite their differences, all wireless scanners make it easier to understand why it sometimes takes just a few steps in the wrong direction to go from five bars to only one or none.

-If you’re currently unsatisfied with the performance of your home WiFi, or if you would like to extend your WiFi coverage so that no room in your home is without WiFi, you need a WiFi scanner app.
-More specifically, you need a WiFi scanner app that fits your needs and your expertise level.
+If you’re currently unsatisfied with the performance of your home Wi-Fi, or if you would like to extend your Wi-Fi coverage so that no room in your home is without Wi-Fi, you need a Wi-Fi scanner app.
+More specifically, you need a Wi-Fi scanner app that fits your needs and your expertise level.
 In the next section, we cover some of the most important features that every good wireless scanner app should have.

 What Features Should a Good Wireless Scanner App Have?